Bash-Sudo/Universal-Crash-Guard/README.md

 4. Submit a pull request
 ---
 ## License
 Arama Reforger and its associated assets are trademarks of Bohemia Interactive.
-APL-ND License applies to this project.
+APL License applies to this project.
 ---
 ## Credits
 Would like to thank the Rubber Band Rangers Dev Team along with: